EarthScope/ispaq/README.md

 to have QuARG read metrics from your local ISPAQ SQLite database rather than from the MUSTANG web services.
 Simply point the `metric source` in the QuARG  preference file to the database file produced by ISPAQ and it will use your local metric values.

 Examples of how to access and use the metrics are included as jupyter notebooks in the EXAMPLES/ directory.
 For more information on how to navigate a SQLite database, see [https://sqlite.org/cli.html](https://sqlite.org/cli.html).
+Given your `ispaq` environment is activated, you should be able to run the jupyter notebooks if you have installed the conda environment using the provided ispaq-conda-install.txt file.
+But if you are having trouble you can go through installation steps here: [https://jupyter.org/install](https://jupyter.org/install).